 Try to implement responsive design just as soon as humanly possible

-Though most of the data to support this is yet to be published and verified by reliable and reputable services, the truth of the matter is that responsive web design – web design that adjusts to the size and shape of a specific screen – is the future of the web and should be implemented anyways.
+Though most of the data to support this is yet to be published and verified by reliable and reputable services, the truth of the matter is that responsive web design – a web design that adjusts to the size and shape of a specific screen – is the future of the web and should be implemented anyways.

-Anecdotal evidence aside, there are a number of people and professionals that have claimed to enjoy better search engine results the moment that they rolled out responsive design as opposed to when they were using a more “static” website.
+Anecdotal evidence aside, there are a number of people and professionals that have claimed to enjoy better search engine results in the moment that they rolled out the responsive design as opposed to when they were using a more “static” website.

 Now it’s your turn!

 What are you currently doing to get discovered online?
 Feel free to give your feedback in the comments section below and I look forward to reading them!

 This is really a great post.
 Those tips are very useful.
 Thank you for sharing this very informative post.